AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 1. Convert STG to Cmm, with implicit stack implicit, and native Cmm calls.
 1. Optimise the Cmm, and CPS-convert it to have an explicit stack, and no native calls.
+  This part of the pipeline is stitched together in `cmm/CmmCPSZ.hs`.
 1. Feed the CPS-converted Cmm to the existing, unmodified native code generators.